epics-modules/Dante/docs/source/index.rst

 This is an EPICS driver for the XGLab_ Dante digital x-ray spectroscopy system.
 The Dante is available in single channel and 8-channel versions This module is intended to work with either, though it has currently only been tested on the single-channel version.
+In this document NumBoards refers to the number of input channels, e.g 1 for a single-channel Dante and 8 for an 8-channel Dante.

 The Dante can collect data in 3 different modes: